2026 Family Guide

 YOGA

 Instrument Check is conveniently located on the way to the Music Department.
 All checked instruments must be in protective cases and marked with the owner’s name.
-Musicians can pick up a special sticker for their instrument case at the Instrument Check Building on the opening days of each camp session.
+Musicians can pick up a special sticker for their instrument case at the Instrument Check building on the opening days of each camp session.

 LUNCH